WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 To avoid this privacy leak, you can use a Ledger hardware wallet in combination with Wasabi as a software interface, and because Wasabi does not leak your addresses, your transaction history is not shared with anyone.

-If you have already used Ledger Live, make sure you are generating a completely new wallet with a new seed phrase backup so that the compromised old wallet is no longer an issue.

 :::

 :::details